 - Step 4: Keep track of your documents within the platform, learn who has signed, and send email reminders to those who haven’t signed to speed up the process.

 You can use Signaturely for free to start collecting signatures on all your documents.
 Or sign up for a business account with unlimited templates and signature requests right here.

 3. Add a field for users to type in their initials

-You may also add a field for users to sign by typing their name or their initials.
-Although this seems like the easiest option (and it is), you should know that this way of signing documents amounts to no more than just goodwill, since this is not likely to be legally binding.
+You may also add a field for users to sign by typing their full names or initials.
+Although this seems like the easiest option (and it is), you should know that this way of signing documents amounts to no more than just goodwill since this is not likely legally binding.

 That’s why this option is better when used in casual forms and requests and not with any document of a legal matter.